 1. Use a pillow cover of choice.

-I love the Jofrid pillow covers from IKEA.
-They have a textured surface which resembles a vintage grain sack.
+I love the Jofrid pillow covers from IKEA. (no longer available) They have a textured surface which resembles a vintage grain sack.

 2. Insert something waterproof inside the pillow.
 I used a plastic bag.